patricksavalle/api-zaplog/README.md

 # ZAPLOG REST-API

-See: https://github.com/zaplogv2/doc.zaplog for explanation of the functionality.
+See: https://zaplog.pro for a working version of this website.

 Zaplog is a next-generation social-news platform.
 It includes: